-Often inappropriately named rapid feeders in the UK, pan feeders comprise a tray which is placed over the hive to which bees have access from below by means of a hole or slot arranged to stop them drowning.
+Often inappropriately named rapid feeders in the U.K. comprise a tray which is placed over the hive to which bees have access from below by means of a hole or slot arranged to stop them drowning.
 Versions such as Miller or Ashforth are made to the same external dimensions of the hive and are placed on top of the hive in lieu of the crown board.
-They can feed up to about 10 litres (or just over two gallons) at a time.
+They can feed up to about 10 I. (or just over two gallons) at a time.
 Smaller plastic versions are available for placing over the crown board feedhole.
 Pan feeders are ideal for feeding bees in the autumn but are of less use in very cold conditions.
 When filling rapid feeders a small quantity of syrup is trickled down the side of the hole or slot to create a trail for bees to follow.
+Because of their large capacity Miller or Ashforth types are more convenient for autumn feeding.